The Real ROI of RTO: What HR Should Really Measure

 Key Drivers Behind RTO Push

-Now, the return to office push is driven by several key factors that organizations believe are critical for their success:
+Now, the push for RTO is driven by several key factors that organizations believe are critical for success:

-1. Enhancement of employee productivity and engagement through direct interactions in an office setting.
+• Improved employee productivity and engagement through direct, in-office interactions

-2. Improved team efficiency and overall performance as asserted by many leaders.
+• Improved team efficiency and overall performance, as cited by many business leaders

-3. The belief that face-to-face interactions foster better social connections and collaboration among teams.
+• The belief that face-to-face interaction fosters deeper social connections and more cohesive teams

 Impact of RTO on Employee Productivity and Satisfaction